 The fierce disagreements over the safety data is a prime example of why making informed decisions about drugs can be tricky.
 During the years between Dr Nissen’s original paper and July’s hearings, the official advice from the European regulator has been that the “benefits outweighed the risks” for Avandia.
 However, many diabetes clinicians didn’t agree.
-"We have had serious doubts about the safety of Avandia for a number of years," says Dr Ralf Abraham who heads a private clinic, the London Diabetes and Lipid Centre.
+“We have had serious doubts about the safety of Avandia for a number of years,” says Dr Ralf Abraham who heads a private clinic, the London Diabetes and Fats, oils, waxes and sterols are collectively known as lipids….
+Centre.
 “We rarely prescribe Avandia now because of the risks and because there’s a very similar drug called Actos (pioglitazone) that is just as effective in controlling blood sugar but it doesn’t carry the same risks.

 So why use Avandia?”
 Sadly, not all patients have access to such informed advice.
 Last year over a million prescriptions were written for the drug in the UK.
 But it’s not just Avandia that has been under scrutiny recently.
 There are some new kids on the block which work in a completely different way and claim to avoid the problems of weight gain and raised risk of heart failure that come with both Avandia and Actos.
 It is possible that the companies making these new drugs are being totally straightforward about the lack of potential risks – but even so, rarer serious side effects are unlikely to appear until they have been on the market for several years.